nixys/nxs-universal-chart/charts/universal-chart/README.md

 | `cronJobsGeneral.affinity`                   | Affinity for CronJob; replicas pods assignment (ignored if defined on CronJob level)       | `{}`  |
 | `cronJobsGeneral.dnsPolicy`                  | DnsPolicy for CronJob pods (ignored if defined on CronJob level)                           | `""`  |

-`cronJobs` is a list of the Jobs parameters.
+`cronJobs` is a map of the Cronjobs parameters, where key is a name of cronjob.

 | Name                         | Description                                                                             | Value     |
 |------------------------------|-----------------------------------------------------------------------------------------|-----------|